Manoj-N00/Ethereum-Indexer/README.md

 # ETHEREUM INDEXER
 A rudimentary Ethereum indexer that scans the blockchain and updates the balances of deposit addresses in databases.
-Withdrawals, like those on a centralised exchange (CEX), can be updated with specifics if the user so desires.
+Withdrawals, like those on a centralised exchange (CEX), can be updated with specifics if the user so desires..

 ## Key Features
 * **Atomicity** - usage of multiple RPC providers for confirming transaction accuracy